This Year’s Online Conference

 - COVID-19 and taharah

-Workshops are the meat of the conference and are offered in clusters of up to four simultaneous workshops, related to four tracks (main topics).
-Each day includes two workshop time-slots, or up to eight workshops per day.
+Workshops are the meat of the conference and are offered in clusters of up to six simultaneous workshops, related to six tracks (main topics).
+Each day includes two workshop time-slots, or up to 48 workshops over the four days of the conference.
 Each workshop is independent and will be in its own Zoom room.
 Each workshop instructor has the option of providing handouts, which we will post as PDF files for attendees to download or view online.
-The workshops range through relevant topics in taharah, Chevrah Kadisha, cemetery issues, community, and mourning and grief.
+The workshops range through relevant topics in basics, taharah, Chevrah Kadisha, cemetery, liturgy, and mourning and grief.
 The instructors include a wide range of experienced teachers, all of whom are outstanding in their topic area, along with their abilities to teach and interact with students.

-Poster Sessions – Got A New Idea?
+Poster Sessions – Got An Idea?
+A New Book?
+Some Artwork?
 Share it!

 We want to learn from you.
 The conference program includes special times for innovations to be presented as “posters”.
 Normally, posters are displayed on easels around a hall, with dedicated times when authors can present and discuss their materials with attendees.
 In our online format, we will post authors’ materials as PDF files for attendees to view and consider throughout the conference and beyond, with dedicated Zoom sessions for authors to discuss and present their ideas.

-If you want to present your ideas, books, articles, or artwork as a poster at the conference, please fill out the Poster Presenter Form, so we can include your work in the schedule and post your materials accordingly.
+If you want to present your ideas, books, articles, or artwork as a poster at the conference, please be sure to fill in the Poster Session section of the registration form, so we can include your work in the schedule and post your materials accordingly.

 Conference Registration – Register NOW!

-- full conference participation – access to all sessions and all recordings
+- Full Conference Registration – access to all sessions

-- partial conference participation – attending fewer than half of the sessions (honor system), and no access to recordings
+- Come-N-Go Registration – partial conference participation – attending fewer than half of the sessions (honor system)

-- chevrah group rate – if three or more members from the same chevrah register, they all receive discounted rate, with access to recordings
+- Chevrah group rate – three or more members from the same chevrah receive a 20% discount